Safety and Security

 In the case of accidents that result in injury, regardless of how insignificant the injury may appear, employees must immediately notify their manager.
 An injury incident form must be completed and forwarded to Human Resources.
 The form may be found on staff.dunwoody.edu.
 Such reports are necessary to comply with laws and initiate insurance and workers’ compensation benefits procedures.

 To provide for the safety and security of employees and the facilities at Dunwoody, only authorized visitors are allowed in the workplace.
-If an unauthorized individual is observed on Dunwoody’s premises, employees should immediately notify their supervisor or, if necessary, direct the individual to the Public Safety officer area.
+If an unauthorized individual is observed on Dunwoody’s premises, employees should immediately notify their supervisor or, if necessary, direct the individual to a Public Safety officer or the front desk.

 All visitors should park in the Guest Parking area and then enter Dunwoody at the main reception area to obtain a visitor badge.
 Authorized visitors will be escorted to their destination.
 Employees are responsible for the conduct and safety of their visitors.